bses-codes/RnD_extenso/Kafka_Stream/README.md

 ## Usage

+1. Install MySQL and kafka on the host machine.
+2. Excute the following commands in terminal: `<location to kafka/bin folder>/zookeeper-server-start.sh <location to kafka/config folder>/zookeeper.properties` and `<location to kafka/bin folder>/kafka-server-start.sh <location to kafka/config folder>/server.properties`
-1. Run the Producer Encryption notebook (`producer_enc.ipynb`) to produce encrypted data.
+4. Run the Producer notebook (`producer.ipynb`) to produce data and send it through specified topic.
-2. Run the Consumer Decryption notebook (`consumer_dec.ipynb`) to consume and decrypt the encrypted data.
+5. Run the Consumer notebook (`consumer.ipynb`) to consume the sent data.
-3. Run the Consumer notebook (`consumer.ipynb`), adjust the variables after running any two producers to read data from both producers.